 Parents often find there is no place at wineries for their children.
-While tasting at The Studio children are welcome at the “Kids Zone”, an outdoor space featuring several toys and chalkboards where kids can draw.
+While tasting at The Studio children are welcome at the “Kids Zone”, a small outdoor space featuring several toys and chalkboards where kids can draw.

 The outdoor space at The Studio by Feast it Forward is surprisingly large – extending all the way back to the Napa Valley Wine Train tracks.
 This space can be used for a number of events – including live performances.
 A covert graffiti artist (they often are) has left his mark on a number of surfaces outdoors as well as on the elevator.

 And twice a month seasonally, a Lemonade Stand is parked in front of The Studio (built by the cellar master at Benessere Winery back when their wines were available here).
 Children host this event, with plenty of help from their parents and all proceeds raised are donated to various charitable organizations.

 For more information about Feast it Forward and this truly one-of-a-kind and innovative space, visit: www.feastitforward.com